 Loans made under the DFC-DPA Program may only be offered if financial assistance is not otherwise available from a private source on reasonable terms; and if the Chief Executive Officer of DFC makes the following determinations:

-The loan supports the production or supply of an industrial resource, critical technology item, or material that is essential to the national defense; Without the loan, the U.S. industry cannot reasonably be expected to provide the needed capacity, technological processes, or materials in a timely manner; The loan is the most cost-effective, expedient, and practical alternative method for meeting the need; There is a reasonable assurance of repayment of the loan in accordance with the terms of the loan; and The loan bears a reasonable interest rate
+Without the loan, the U.S. industry cannot reasonably be expected to provide the needed capacity, technological processes, or materials in a timely manner; The loan is the most cost-effective, expedient, and practical alternative method for meeting the need; There is a reasonable assurance of repayment of the loan in accordance with the terms of the loan; and The loan bears a reasonable interest rate.

 - Maximum Principal

 Maximum principal will be determined on a project-by-project basis.
 Except in limited circumstances, the loan should not exceed 80% of the total cost of the project.

 The DFC-DPA Loan Program can be used for the acquisition, development, construction, ownership, operation of facilities or equipment, working capital, or other costs associated with an approved project.

 - Interest Rates

 The interest rate will be determined on a project-by-project basis.

 Fees and other charges may be collected in connection with loans made under the DFC-DPA Loan Program.

 The maturity will be determined on a project-by-project basis taking into account the useful economic life of any assets financed, but no loan will have a maturity greater than 25 years.